-Our lessons set you up for success and as such, we do not offer these items as lesson pieces.
-Any of these, plus other items for sale in the gallery require years of dedication and professional experience to be able to make.
+Our lessons set you up for success, and as such, we do not offer these items as lesson pieces.
+Any of these, plus other items for sale in the gallery, require years of dedication and professional experience to be able to make.
 The pieces we offer are ones we know that we can pull off every time with first-time beginners.
-If you are wanting a very island-themed sculpture, the Fish Sculpture is a great option.
+If you want a very island-themed sculpture, the Fish Sculpture is a great option.

 How long do the lessons take?

-We book a half hour per piece, up to three pieces.
-Since orientation happens all at the same time, we can go a little quicker for 4 pieces or more.
+We book a half-hour per piece, up to three pieces.
+Since orientation happens simultaneously, we can go a little quicker for 4 pieces or more.

 How many people can work on one piece?

-One piece per person is ideal because each person gets the most experience and individual attention from the instructor that way.
+One piece per person is ideal because each person gets the most experience and individual attention from the instructor.
 You can, however, work on one piece as a team of two and still have fun.
-In some cases, we have done lessons with three people working on one piece, but it is not recommended since each person does not get much time with the material that way.
+In some cases, we have done lessons with three people working on one piece, but it is not recommended since each person does not get much time with the material.

 Can I make my own piece?